LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 In recent years, the finance industry has witnessed a technological revolution, ushering in an era of unprecedented possibilities.
 Technological advancements have paved the way for the collection and analysis of high-frequency financial data, offering invaluable insights into the ever-evolving dynamics of global markets.
 These high-frequency data streams, often characterized by irregular temporal spacing, provide a tick-by-tick record of essential financial variables.
 This financial transformation has significantly enhanced the measurement and estimation of volatility, a critical metric for gauging the risk associated with asset returns.
 Volatility quantifies the fluctuations and deviations of asset prices from their expected levels, making it an indispensable tool for investors and analysts alike.

-In this project, the focus is volatility estimation and modeling, via the Realized Volatility (RV) estimator and the HAR-RV model.
+In this project, the focus is volatility estimation and modeling, via the *Realized Volatility (RV)* estimator and the *HAR-RV* model.
 While RV has long held a pivotal role in traditional financial domains such as forex, derivatives, and equity markets, its expansion into the cryptocurrency sphere, with a specific emphasis on Bitcoin, introduces a compelling layer of complexity.
 This endeavor seeks to unravel the mysteries of RV within the context of Bitcoin.

 At the heart of this exploration lies a fundamental question: How does realized volatility (RV) manifest in the Bitcoin price time series, and can the HAR-RV model effectively capture it?
-The mission at hand is clear—to assess and compare the performance of this model in deciphering the intricacies of Bitcoin's price movements.
+The mission at hand is clear—to assess and compare the performance of this model in deciphering the volatilities of Bitcoin's price movements.

 ## Measuring and Defining Volatility

 Volatility refers to the degree of variation in the returns of a financial instrument over a certain period of time.
 It is a statistical measure of the dispersion of returns and is often used as a measure of risk ([Anderson et al. (2010)][2]).
 However, as thoroughly explained by [Anderson et al. (2006)][5], volatility is inherently unobservable, leaving room to rely on a proxy for measuring the volatility of an asset's returns.
 To measure volatility, there are two main categories of approaches: parametric and non-parametric models for volatility estimation.
 Parametric models include ARCH (Auto-Regressive Conditional Heteroskedasticity) models, stochastic volatility models, and continuous-time volatility models.
 On the other hand, non-parametric volatility measurements focus on quantifying volatility without relying on specific functional form assumptions.
 Such measurements include modeling *Instantaneous Volatility* and *Realized Volatility* measures.
 In this context, the purpose of this project comes to light — to harness the power of realized volatility as a tool for estimation and analysis, unlocking new insights into financial markets.

 [Andersen (2008)][3] defined realized volatility as a fully non-parametric approach for measuring the true volatility over a specific trading period.
-The objective is to estimate realized volatility in a simple and non-parametric manner.
+The objective for now is to estimate realized volatility in a simple and non-parametric manner.
 This enables us to demonstrate how realized volatility is estimated in both discrete-time and continuous-time processes.

 ### Discrete-time Process